Capturing Striking Images When Photographing a RIB

 Include shots of the bow, stern, port side, starboard side, and deck.

-Close-up shots of key features, such as the console, seating, and storage compartments, are also essential.
+Close-up shots of key features, for example the console, seating, and storage compartments, are also essential.

 4. Highlight Key Features